tanstaaflFH/DigiChron/README.md

 # DigiChron
 **Clockface for Fitbit Versa**

-## This clockface has two main views:
+## This clockface has three main views:

 ### 1. A simple and clean digital clock view showing
 - the time in the middle (HH:MM)